Current Initiatives

 A workforce that is knowledgeable about trauma:

-• Seeks to actively resist re-traumatization
+• Seeks to actively Resist re-traumatization

-Trauma-Informed Care & FSKA
+Trauma-Informed Care and FSKA

-FSKA directs DCYF to provide trauma-informed supports to aid early childhood professionals, including; certified, licensed, and license-exempt providers, Early Childhood Education and Assistance (ECEAP) Program staff, and Early Achievers coaches.
+FSKA directs DCYF to provide trauma-informed supports to aid early childhood professionals, including certified, licensed, and license-exempt providers, Early Childhood Education and Assistance (ECEAP) Program staff, and Early Achievers coaches.

-FSKA Supports & Funding
+FSKA Supports and Funding

 FSKA supports include: